-We lease office space under a non-cancelable operating lease that expires in March 2016.
-We lease office equipment under non-cancelable operating leases that expire at various times through May 2016.
-The lease included several months abated rent and contains future rent escalation provisions based upon Consumer Price Indexes.
+The Company leases office space under a non-cancelable operating lease that expires in March 2016.
+The lease includes several months abated rent and contains future rent escalation provisions based upon Consumer Price Indexes.
 Rent expense is being recorded across all periods covered by the lease.
+The Company leases office equipment under non-cancelable operating leases that expire at various times through May 2016.

-Rent expense related to operating leases was approximately \$196 and \$256 for the years ended December 31, 2013 and 2012, respectively.
-Future minimum lease payments under non-cancelable operating leases as of December 31, 2013, were approximately \$278, \$272, \$70, \$0 and \$0 for each of the years ended December 31, 2014, through 2018, respectively.
+Rent expense related to operating leases was approximately \$179 and \$196 for the years ended December 31, 2014 and 2013, respectively.
+Future minimum lease payments under non-cancelable operating leases as of December 31, 2014, were approximately \$289, \$85, \$9, \$0 and \$0 for each of the years ended December 31, 2015, through 2019, respectively.